adrybakov/rad-tools/docs/source/tb2j_plotter.rst

         tb2j_plotter.py -f exchange.out

-    After the execution your *example* folder will look like that
+    After the execution your *example* folder will look similar to this

     .. code-block:: text